MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ### Skip token

-Because Power Automate applies [content throughput limits](../limits-and-config.md#content-throughput-limits) and [message size limits](../limits-and-config.md#message-size) to ensure general service guarantees, it is often useful to use *pagination* to return a smaller number of rows in a batch, rather than the default [limits on number of table rows (entities) returned](/powerapps/developer/common-data-service/webapi/query-data-web-apilimits-on-number-of-table-rows-entities-returned).
+Because Power Automate applies [content throughput limits](../limits-and-config.md#content-throughput-limits) and [message size limits](../limits-and-config.md#message-size) to ensure general service guarantees, it is often useful to use *pagination* to return a smaller number of rows in a batch, rather than the default [limits on number of table rows returned](/powerapps/developer/common-data-service/webapi/query-data-web-apilimits-on-number-of-table-rows-entities-returned).

 The default page limit of 5,000 rows applies if you do not use pagination.